 Write Like A Responsible Host

-Show The Team’s Safety Habits – Crypto Website Design
+Show The Team’s Safety Habits

 One section on security practices goes a long way.
 Mention responsible disclosure policy, bug bounties, third party attack surface monitoring, and incident response plans at a high level.
-Link to an email for security reports.
+Include an email address for security reports.
 Add the latest audit links with a human readable summary that explains scope and limitations.
 Acknowledge the limits.
 No audit eliminates risk.
 We monitor, we update, and we fix fast.
 Calm confidence beats bravado.

 Use Proofs That Are Hard To Fake